cognusion/go-jar/docs/Configuration.md

 **Default: false**
 If set, each Pool will be materialized during bootstrap, instead of as-requested.
-Pools generally materialize very quickly, but a materialized Pool takes up more memory (and goros) than a husk, so unless all of your Pools are used all of the time, leaving this alone is just fine.
+Pools generally materialize very quickly, but a materialized Pool takes up more memory (and goros) than a husk.
+Unless all of your Pools are used all of the time, leaving this alone is just fine.

 ### stickycookie.aes.ttl: [duration] (*experimental*)